 Published bimonthly September through June, Knowledge Quest is devoted to offering substantive information to assist building-level school librarians, supervisors, library educators, and other decision makers concerned with the development of school library programs and services.
 This collection contains issues dating back until 2011.
 Archives issues back to 2008 can be accessed via ERIC.

 The “Caring is Essential” issue explores the effects of caring on students and the ways in which school librarians can help foster caring environments.
-The issue is guest edited by Jami L. Jones.Speaker(s):
+The issue is guest edited by Jami L. Jones.Guest Editor(s):